 Next Steps

-When the master plan is finalized using your feedback, we will pre-select the play equipment in fall 2021 and share on City’s webpage.
-The construction drawings will be tendered to contractors in winter 2022.
-Pending budget approval, construction is expected to begin in summer 2022.
+When the master plan is finalized using your feedback, we had pre-select the play equipment in fall 2021 and shared on City’s webpage.
+The construction drawings were tendered to contractors in winter 2022.
+Due to supply chain issues, construction on the park is delayed and expected to be complete for summer 2023.

 This consultation has concluded.